gravitl/netmaker-docs/pro/rac.rst

    sudo apt search remote-client  # to see available versions sudo apt install remote-client

+Following the above instructions, you can run RAC from your Linux desktop environment launcher or from the command line using the `remote-client` command.

 For Mac, You can download the mac installer from the fileserver link above and run it.

 For Windows, you can download the remote-access-client_86.msi installer and run it to install on your windows machine.